 All directors have access to relevant information and to the advice and services of the Company Secretary, M A C Mahlari, who was appointed in December 2009.
-Ms Mahlari holds a BA, LLB, has over 10 years' experience as a company secretary and has worked in various private commercial law practices.
-After assessing the Company Secretary in accordance with the JSE Listings Requirements, the board concluded that Ms Mahlari is suitably qualified, competent and meets the appropriate requirements in terms of experience to carry out the functions of company secretary of a public listed company.
-Furthermore, the board is satisfied that Ms Mahlari maintains an arms-length relationship with the board of directors.
-She is not a director, nor does she enjoy any related or inter-related relationship with any of the directors or executives of the company that could give rise to a conflict of interest.
+Ms Mahlari holds a BA, LLB, has over 10 years' experience as a Company Secretary and has worked in various private commercial law practices.
+After assessing the Company Secretary in accordance with the JSE Listings Requirements, the Board concluded that Ms Mahlari is suitably qualified, competent and meets the appropriate requirements in terms of experience to carry out the functions of Company Secretary of a public listed company.
+Furthermore, the Board is satisfied that Ms Mahlari maintains an arm's length relationship with the Board of directors.
+She is not a director of the company, nor does she enjoy any related or inter-related relationship with any of the directors or executives of the company that could give rise to a conflict of interest.